 Amy was at a graduation fair with her sister when she found Escape Studios’ stand.
 Amy openly admits that she had no idea of the processes involved in CG at that point - to her it seemed like “some hugely complicated thing that very clever people did with computers in Hollywood”.
 But as soon as Amy discovered that it was possible to gain the VFX skills she needed in three months, it seemed like the perfect avenue to go down and follow her ambition to work in animation.
 Amy studied our Character Animation course and enjoyed every minute of it.
 “It was great fun learning about animation principles in general and how they translate to Maya – hard work, but worth all of the effort”.

-Amy’s credits since starting work at The Mill are impressive, from ‘The Chronicles of Narnia: The Voyage of the Dawn Treader, ‘Harry Potter and the Deathly Hallows: Part 1’, ‘127 Hours’, ‘Clash of the Titans’, ‘Dr Who’, ‘Sherlock’, ‘Merlin’ and ‘Nike: Write the Future’, the list goes on.
-“They are a great company to work for and I can honestly say, no matter how long the day is, I’m always happy to get up for work in the morning”.
+Amy’s list of credits are impressive, from 'Les Misérables', '47 Ronin', '‘The Chronicles of Narnia: The Voyage of the Dawn Treader, ‘Harry Potter and the Deathly Hallows: Part 1’, ‘127 Hours’, ‘Clash of the Titans’, ‘Dr Who’, ‘Sherlock’, ‘Merlin’ and ‘Nike: Write the Future’, the list goes on.
+“The Mill was a great company to work for and I can honestly say, no matter how long the day was, I was always happy to get up for work in the morning”.

-“Escape didn’t just help me when it came to study and skills, it was the contacts that they had.
+Thinking back on her time at Escape Studios, Amy tells us that “Escape didn’t just help me when it came to study and skills, it was the contacts that they had.
 The recruitment service was excellent – they introduced me to companies that I had never heard of before.
 They placed me in lots of jobs before I got to The Mill and it was a great way of getting comfortable with industry practice”.